mrinalini-m/mrinalini/content/posts/problems/leetcode/0051_n-queens/index.md

 ### Helper functions

 `isValidCell` checks if a queen placement is valid.
-From the tree diagram that I drew, I knew I just had to check the top half of the board.
-This approach is brute force and there is a more optimal way that I still need to implement.
+You only need to check the top half the board for valid queen placement.
+This functions checks every cell, even the ones that are empty.
+Checking against empty cells is redundant and there is a more optimal way to do this.

 ![n-queens valid placement](./n-qeeuns_valid.png)